 If the VLAN 802.1Q function is activated, you can add a new Tagged-VLAN using the Add button.
-Additionally you have the option to select an existing VLAN in the list and to edit or to delete it using a separate button (except VLAN ID 1).
+Additionally you have the option to select an existing VLAN in the list and to edit or to delete it using a separate button (except VLAN ID 1 and the current management VLAN).

-You can choose between two views.
+You can choose between three views.
 The overview of the VLANs displays the IDs and names of all virtual LANs and shows the tagged and untagged ports based on the port number.
 The overview of the ports displays the port number and name of a port and lists all VLANs with ID that include port tagged or untagged.
+In the Management VLAN view, you configure the VLAN ID which is used to access the device (e.g. web interface, PROFINET, etc.).